- List Softbill For Sale

 Mynah birds, sometimes spelled Myna, are a tropical Asian species native to Southern Asia, especially in India.
 There are several species of Mynah under its umbrella including Hill Mynah, Common Mynah, White Vented Mynah, Crested, Golden-Faced, Rothschild and more!
 Mynah species have become quite common pets because of their charming traits.
 Of them, the ability to mimic or talk.
 They have the ability to learn up to 200 words.
 These smart birds also have excellent memories, remembering people who treat them well fondly and remembering to dislike someone they didn't appreciate.

-black collared mynah pair
+Indian hill mynah pair

 Types of Mynahs